MadalinaPatrichi/uob-cloud-computing/ContainerWorkshop/Part1.md

 The key benefit of Docker is that it allows users to package an application with all of its dependencies into a standardized unit for software development.
 Unlike virtual machines, containers do not have the high overhead and hence enable more efficient usage of the underlying system and resources.
+For more information on Docker see: [Docker Resources](https://www.docker.com/resources/what-container)

 Essentially Docker allows you to wrap up a piece of software in a complete filesystem alongside all dependencies that the application needs in order to run; for example the code, the system libraries, the runtime environment, any binaries,